 The greatest concentration of Carnatic musicians are found in the city of Chennai, the capital of Tamil Nadu.
 If you're a fan of Carnatic music, you shouldn't miss the Chennai Music Festival (also known as the Madras Music Season), held annually in Chennai from mid December to mid January.
 Over 1,000 performances take place during the festival.
 The Thyagaraja Carnatic Music Festival, held every January in Thiruvariyar (in the Tanjavur district of Tamil Nadu), is also excellent.

 Kathakali is a very unusual and ancient form of dance-drama that's traditional to Kerala.
 You won't get to see performers dressed up like this every day, that's for sure!
 The look, with its red bloodshot eyes, borders on grotesque.
 The movements of the dance are subtle, yet they tell a meaningful mythological story.
 Performers are required to undergo intense training, including hours of eye exercises, when learning the art of Kathakali.

 Kathakali performances can be seen in many tourist areas of Kerala.
-However, the capital of Cochin has the most theaters, with daily performances.
+However, Cochin has the most theaters, with daily performances.
 Try the Cochin Cultural Center or the Kerala Kathakali Center.
 Classes are also offered in Kathakali and other art forms.

 Festivals are an excellent way to immerse yourself in south India's culture.
 The two prominent festivals that take place in south India are Onam in Kerala, and Pongal in Tamil Nadu.
 In the town of Thrissur, a rather quirky part of the Onam festival involves the art of Pulikkali -- where men dress up as tigers and parade around!